shubhamgrg04/KnowledgeBase/Readme.md

 ## Philosophy

-I have written more about the origins of Surboard [here](https://www.shubhamgrg.com/surfboard).
+I have written more about the origins of Surfboard [here](https://www.shubhamgrg.com/surfboard).

 ## Roadmap